 From Anthropologie and vintage clothing to a three-storied second-hand bookshop and British artisan chocolate store, Winchester offers an array of unique, independent shops and boutiques as well as traditional and well-known national stores.

 The High Street is a bustling, traffic-free shopping environment with street performers and regular markets.
-More independent shops, of the sort Mary Portas would champion, are found along the cobbled streets surrounding the cathedral as well as along Kings Walk which has a record store, Bike hire café, creative workshop space, and environmentally conscious deli.
+More independent shops are found along the cobbled streets surrounding the cathedral as well as along Kings Walk which has a record store, Bike hire café, creative workshop space, and environmentally conscious deli.

 The University of Winchester is located close to the M3 which provides easy road access to the M25 and M27.
 Travelling to and from Heathrow and Gatwick airports is convenient by both road and train and takes between one and two hours depending on your choice of transport and the time of day.
 Southampton Airport is located just 15 minutes away by train and offers flights within the UK, the Channel Islands and mainland Europe.

 The National Express coach service picks up from Winchester (St Catherine's Park and Ride) and serves dozens of destinations across the UK.
 Ferry services from Portsmouth link to a number of ports in France and Spain.